kyubxy/DoushiAutomate/README.md

 ![doushiautoamte](https://user-images.githubusercontent.com/28855597/146946202-a4337ff9-1a25-4a6e-aeec-c9c29576554f.png)

-An attempt at modelling Japanese's agglutinative adjective/verb endings using a deterministic finite state automata and a bit of Haskell
+An attempt at modelling Japanese's agglutinative adjective/verb endings using a bit of Haskell Based strongly on K Cardinal's thesis titled [*An algebraic study of Japanese grammar*](https://escholarship.mcgill.ca/downloads/fj2364001.pdf)

 ## Am I a linguist?
 No